Ancient Aztec festivals, celebrations and holidays

 Much of Mexico was under Aztec rulership for about 100 years up until the time when the Spanish explorer Hernando Cortez and his soldiers invaded the territory in 1521.
 Cortez and his men observed various festivals held in honor of the god of rain and lightning, Tlaloc.

-The second rain festival was offered to Tlaloc and other rain gods in March, once flowers had begun to bloom, as these signified the arrivals of the first new life from the earth.
+The second rain festival was offered to Tlaloc and other rain gods in March, once flowers had begun to bloom, as these signified the arrival of the first new life from the earth.

 Celebrated in August